WAVES: Women of the U.S. Navy – A Tribute to Their Service and Contribution (1944)

 WAVE Qualifications for Women's Reserve Officers of the Navy.
 The Story of You in Navy Blue, 1944.
 GGA Image ID # 1a1376bc81

 In keeping with the Navy's current policy of selecting from qualified enlisted personnel, most women officers are now chosen from enlisted personnel who meet specific service requirements.
-Exceptions are physicians, dentists, Officer certain other specialists who can be secured only from civilian life.
+Exceptions are physicians, dentists, Officers, and other specialists who can be secured only from civilian life.
 Officer candidates are trained at a Naval Reserve Midshipmen's School.

-Some of the requirements include a degree from an accredited college, or two years of college plus at least two years of acceptable business or professional experience, and a satisfactory score on the Officers' Qualification Test.
-Physical requirements, in general, are the same as for enlisted WAVES, except that minimum vision in each eye is 12/20, correctable to 20/20.
+Some requirements include a degree from an accredited college, two years of college plus at least two years of acceptable business or professional experience, and a satisfactory score on the Officers' Qualification Test.
+Physical requirements, in general, are the same as enlisted WAVES, except that the minimum vision in each eye is 12/20, which is correctable to 20/20.

-Women who meet these qualifications may apply for officer training after six months' service with the recommendation of their commanding officers.
+Women who meet these qualifications may apply for officer training after six months of service with the recommendation of their commanding officers.
 Others may apply under regulations issued periodically.
-It calls for hard work and demonstrated leadership, but although monthly quotas are limited, it is a goal well worth trying for.
+It calls for hard work and demonstrated leadership.
+Still, although monthly quotas are limited, it is a goal well worth trying for.

 You'll find the answers here!